syncfusion/blazor-docs/src/charts/chart/selection.md

 >When Mouse is clicked on the data points, the corresponding series legend will also be selected.

-We have different type of selection mode for selecting the data.
+Chart provides different type of selection mode for selecting the data.
 They are,

 * None
 * Point